 If you have moved to a new state, it will make no impact on your ability to reopen your Washington workers’ compensation claim.
 As long as you were injured in a workplace accident in Washington, you will retain your rights no matter where you currently live.
 Though, to effectively pursue your claim you will need to work with a doctor knowledgeable in Washington State’s industrial insurance law.

 Contact Our Workers’ Compensation Attorneys in Seattle

-At The Walthew Law Firm, our Seattle workers’ compensation attorneys have been serving residents of Washington for more than eight decades.
+At The Walthew Law Firm, our Seattle workers’ compensation attorneys have been serving residents of Washington for more than nine decades.
 We have extensive experience handling reopened workers’ compensation claims.

 If you were hurt on the job and you need legal advice, please do not hesitate to call us today at (206) 535-1385 to schedule a free legal consultation.
 With offices in Seattle and Everett, we represent workplace accident victims in communities throughout the state, including in Bellevue and Tacoma.